rharper2/Juqst/README.md

 (Koenig/Smolin arXiv:quant-ph/1406.2170)

-The basis behind this papers is that we can implement a one-to-one mapping between the cliffords and an integer (plus a random phase string).
+The idea behind this paper is that we can implement a one-to-one mapping between the cliffords and an integer (plus a random phase string).

 The mapping is as follows: